I get pushed out of shape and it’s hard to steer when I get rubber in all four gears – The Beach Boys, 1963

 At the dawn of the ‘70s, a fustian fat lady was donning her winged helmet for the final aria.
 Recovered from their initial excitement over unfettered acceleration, the public began losing interest in tyre-shredding.
 Burn rubber?
 Done that, Pilgrim.

 The times were a-changin’.
+The Beach Boys and Jan & Dean were no longer singing about cars and hot rods, and Gary Usher, co-writer of 409 was driving a Coupe de Ville.
 There were further horizons to explore beyond the hamburger joint; more distant than the strip.
 The bright lights.
 The final frontier.
 Max Yasgur’s farm.

 In a startlingly rapid collapse, Muscle Car sales fell by nearly half from 1969 to 1970 just as Jupiter was aligning with Mars at the dawn of The Age Of Aquarius.
 Instead of buying Super Bees, young men were off letting their freak flags fly at Be-Ins.
 The Chevelle SS 454 LS6, released in the fall of ‘69, was the swan song of the Muscle Car epoch.
 It was the final new model that remaining diehard enthusiasts could wholeheartedly embrace; over the next few years Muscle Car performance would began to wane as compression ratios were lowered in anticipation of a pending phase-out of leaded fuel.